Pietrek1989/Capstone-proposition/README.md

 ### Features:
-* User login with credentials or with TWT
+* User login with googleAuth or with TWT
 * Once log in you can see your reservations
 * Booking page with available dates and prices for client
 * payment solution once it has been approved